You may benefit gastric bypass or gastric sleeve surgery if you:

 Morbid obesity is defined as weighing more than 100 pounds over your ideal body weight for your height.
 For someone who is morbidly obese, weight loss surgery is the only treatment proven to result in long-term weight loss and the improvement or reversal or obesity-related health conditions.

 People who choose weight loss surgery usually lose 50-70% of their excess body weight within two to five years of the procedure.
 Typically, obesity related illnesses such as diabetes and sleep apnea gradually start to resolve.
 In fact, many patients with Type 2 diabetes find that their blood sugars levels improve almost immediately after surgery and become completely normal within a year of surgery.
 Other improvements include

 - Blood-sugar levels for patients with Type 2 diabetes that improve almost immediately and become completely normal within a year of surgery

-- Lower blood pressure
+- Lower blood pressure and total cholesterol

 - Relief from sleep apnea and acid reflux

 - Less osteoarthritis pain and improved mobility